Jotasiete7/TortaApp-V2/docs/technical/DESIGN_DECISIONS.md

 ---

 **Remember:** This is a **production-ready beta**.
 Every feature exists for a reason.
 When in doubt, preserve existing functionality.
-## 🎮 Gamification System - Critical Rules
+## ðŸŽ® Gamification System - Critical Rules

 ### Badge System